- Grant Total: $15,650,000

 - Signed: August 28, 2013

-The three-year, $15.6 million Threshold Program aims to improve public financial management and create more effective and transparent public-private partnerships.
+The $15.6 million Threshold Program aims to improve public financial management and create more effective and transparent public-private partnerships in Honduras.

 The project has two activities:

-- Develop Core PPP Capacity: MCC will provide support to improve the capacity and procedures of government agencies with key PPP responsibilities to develop PPPs in accordance with international best practices.
-This includes support to develop manuals and procedures needed to properly select, prioritize, structure, and award PPP projects; identify and manage fiscal risks in its PPP portfolio; and training in using these manuals and procedures.
+- Develop Core PPP Capacity: MCC will provide support to improve the capacity and procedures of government agencies with key responsibilities to develop PPPs in accordance with international best practices.
+This includes support to develop manuals and procedures needed to properly select, prioritize, structure, and award PPPs; identify and manage fiscal risks in its PPP portfolio; and training in using these manuals and procedures.

 - Design and Implementation of PPPs: MCC will provide specialized technical assistance to improve administration of PPPs in implementation.